Theory

 Theory is an attempt to identify general properties which explain regularly observed events.

-The construction of theories forms an essential element of all work in universities.
+The construction of theories forms an essential element of all research.

 While theories tend to be linked to broader theoretical approaches (see methodology below), they are also strongly influenced by the research results they help generate (contrast the sciences and the social sciences, and the humanities).